barsanges/turing/README.md

 # Turing

 `Turing` is a simple solver for mathematical puzzles.
-The program is able to solve simple instances of the following game:
+The program is able to solve simple instances of the following games:

 * [Garam](https://www.garam.fr/garam/garam_en_ligne/tutoriel/): fill a
   grid so that each operation is correct.